Darren McGrady

-Darren McGrady is a chef best known for his role with the British royal family.
+Darren McGrady (born 1962) is a chef best known for his role with the British royal family.

 Career

 McGrady attended culinary school in the United Kingdom, earning the equivalent of a bachelor's degree in culinary arts.
 After training at the Savoy Hotel in London, in 1982, he served as a royal chef for Elizabeth II, Prince Philip, Princess Diana, Prince William, and Prince Harry for 15 years.
 He typically travelled with the royal family between Windsor Castle, Sandringham House, and Balmoral Castle.
 From 1993, he worked as the personal chef to Princess Diana and her children until her death in 1997.

 In 1998 McGrady moved to Dallas, Texas, where he established the catering company Eating Royally.

 Popular culture

 He was portrayed by Sean Harris in the 2021 film Spencer, which focuses on the life of Diana Spencer after her marriage to Prince Charles.
 McGrady also has a YouTube channel with 300,000 subscribers.